geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 I mean, yeah.
 Let's get TinyChat merged out of tree and then think about how to move it into tree.
 I think that'd probably be the way to do it.
-If you want to get those llama changes into tree, that should be a separate PR.
+If you want to get those LLaMA changes into tree, that should be a separate PR.

 ##### **Hooved** [[00:50:03](https://www.youtube.com/watch?v=Dm83mY6ONks&t=3003)]
 Right, yeah.
-I mean, the llama stuff is pretty much ready.
+I mean, the LLaMA stuff is pretty much ready.
 I'm done working on that.
 If by tree, you mean like the main tinygrad directory.
 Yeah, I'm not moving anything there in this PR and this bounty.